Agnes Callard: Theory on aspiration

 Agnes Callard's longest book is Aspiration: The Agency of Becoming, which outlines and defends a theory about the process of changes in an individual's values, which she calls "aspiration".
 A summary of the book which was made by a fan and endorsed by the author divides the book into these core claims and various supporting claims (not reproduced here):

 Each numbered claim is supposed to be made by the corresponding numbered chapter in the book, with claim 0 made in the introduction section and claim 7 in the conclusion section.
 The reference to Abbé Sieyès refers to the quote on bicameralism attributed to him: "if a second chamber dissents from the first, it is mischievous; if it agrees it is superfluous."
 The reference to Sieyès was not made in Callard's book itself, but was made by the summary as a way to explain what the book refers to as "Strawson's Dilemma" (after Galen Strawson, who proposed it).

 Note that "decision theory" in the book's context refers to a number of philosophical theories about decisions, not to the branch of probability known as decision theory.

 Personal life

 In 2011, Callard divorced her husband, fellow University of Chicago professor Ben Callard, whom she had married in 2003.
 She began a relationship with Arnold Brooks, who was a graduate student at the time.
 After a year of dating, they married.
 Agnes has two children with Callard and one with Brooks.
-She resides with both her current husband and her ex-husband.
+She lives in a home with both her current and ex-husband.

 Callard was diagnosed with autism in her 30s.